ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 Now in your AppDelegate's `didFinishLaunchingWithOptions` call  `CastManager.shared.initialise()`

-The last thing needed is a GCKUICastButton.
-For this we need to create a Castable protocol that contains a UIBarButtonItem for our UINavigationBar.
-This will allow us to get the GCKUICastButton and add it to our UINavigationBar with just one line of code.
+The last thing needed is a `GCKUICastButton`.
+For this we need to create a `Castable` protocol that contains a `UIBarButtonItem` for our `UINavigationBar`.
+This will allow us to get the `GCKUICastButton` and add it to our `UINavigationBar` with just one line of code.

 ```
 import UIKit